highmountaintea/brush/README.md

 # brushi

-CSS library so simple it will blow your mind
+CSS library back to basics

 ## Features
 * No compilation needed